techtribe/grunt-static-handlebars/README.md

 * (?) add or ignore target.options.partials/helpers
 * (?) detect duplicate definitions of context &amp; helpers/partials
 * (?) use lowercase to detect wrong definitions of code or not useful
+* Add partials/helpers inside context files (see base.json for example)
+* Ignore {{staticHandlebarsFiles}} helper
+* !
+More flexible targetPath paths (parent-directories)
+* ! add helper to file
+* ! use target-directory for targetPath > check destination for that?
+* Add Packageroot as task-options and not only in general options
+* !
+Smarter pageRoot/packagesDirectory setup - detect working directory (see subDirectories-function)
+* Detect missing pageRoot and other variables